 Central County Fire and Rescue (CCFR) has a rich history over more than a century.
-Since 1904, firefighters have committed themselves to District safety and to making this community a safe place to live and work.
+Since 1904, firefighters have committed themselves to District safety and making this community a safe place to live and work.

 Early 20th Century: